dklassic/APFrameworkUI/README.md

 - Add icon to pin window
 - Add icon to close window
 - Add ability to resize window with mouse
-- Rework element instantiation to use IStringLabel better
+- Add ordering to menus
-- Setup line break better when dealing with labeled elements
+- Setup line break better when dealing with lengthy labeled elements
-- Fix Compsite menu multi window focus issue
+- Enhance Compsite menu multi window focus order
 - Add the ability to reorder windows within the same layout
-- Restructure Menu element adder (Auto resize is maybe not needed anymore)
-- Fix layout element size calculation
+- Fix layout element size calculation as it is still rather loose to my liking

 # Fonts Included